 “That made me think seriously about taking the head down.
 Now I’ve done it – Some of the regulars don’t like it, but it’s for the best.”

-Mr and Mrs Walpole’s theory was that the Goat’s Head was nothing less than a ghost; what’s more, it was Mrs Walpole’s cousin Alfred, who died on the British destroyer HMS Harvester on March 11 1943 – but that’s another tale, for another day.
+Mr and Mrs Walpole’s theory was that the Goat’s Head was nothing less than a ghost; what’s more, it was none other than Mrs Walpole’s cousin, Alfred, who died on the British destroyer HMS Harvester on March 11 1943 – but that’s another tale, for another day.
 She had also spoken to both a medium and a priest about a possible exorcism.

 Photos: Eastern Daily Press and Google Images.

 NOTICE: ‘Norfolk Tales, Myths & More!’ is a ‘non-commercial’ and ‘non-profit making Site which publishes items which are considered deserving of wider exposure.
 In pursuing this aim, the Group endeavours, where possible, to obtain permission to use another owner’s material.
 However, for various reasons, (i.e. identification of, and means of communicating with owners), contact can sometimes be difficult or impossible to established.
 Nevertheless, please rest assured that any known and appropriate ‘credits’ and ‘links’ back to sources, are always given in our articles.
 No violation of any copyright or trademark material is ever intentional.